twilio/authy-python/README.md

     if(verification.ok()):
         # the user is valid

+### Requesting SMS Tokens

+To request a SMS token you only need the user id.

+	sms = authy_api.users.request_sms('authy-id')

+As always, you can use `ok()` to verify if the token was sent.
+To be able to use this method you need to have activated the SMS plugin for your Authy App.

 ### More…

 You can fine the full API documentation in the [official documentation](https://docs.authy.com) page.